Soccer-Juventus players, coach Sarri agree pay cut due to coronavirus

-Juventus players and coach Maurizio Sarri have reached an agreement over a wage reduction that will save the Italian champions 90 million euros in the 2019/2020 financial year, the Serie A club announced on Saturday.
+Juventus players and coach Maurizio Sarri have reached an agreement over a wage reduction that will save the Italian champions 90 million euros ($100.26 million), the Serie A club announced on Saturday.

+Sarri and the first-team players have agreed what amounts to a four-month pay reduction to help Italy's most successful club during the coronavirus crisis.
+The effective one-third cut to the players' annual salaries will mean a huge drop in wages for a squad headed by marquee Portuguese player Cristiano Ronaldo, the best-paid footballer in Italy who is reported to earn 31 million euros a year.

 "The understanding provides for the reduction of the compensation for an amount equal to the monthly wages of March, April, May and June 2020.
 "In the coming weeks, personal agreements with the players and the coach will be finalised, as required by the current regulations.